Second Trump Appointee Out at FDA Amid Credibility Concerns

 During her few days as chief spokeswoman, she defended her credentials, sparred with some reporters on Twitter and pushed back against claims that the FDA’s convalescent plasma announcement was influenced by politics.

-The FDA spokesperson said Wednesday that FDA communications adviser Michael Felberbaum had stepped into the role previously held by Miller on an acting basis.
+FDA communications adviser Michael Felberbaum stepped into the vacant role Wednesday on an acting basis, according to FDA's statement.

+Rep. Anna Eshoo, D-Calif., said in an interview Wednesday that the shakeup reveals internal chaos at the FDA at a critical moment.
+She questioned why Miller and Wagner were allowed to work in high-level roles in the first place, and said she was worried that political concerns are interfering with the scientific search for coronavirus vaccines and treatments.

+“I think we’re in a danger zone and I think the red lights are blinking," she said.